mrnorman/ponni/README.md

     // Populate the inputs on the GPU, or populate the inputs on the host and transfer to the GPU

-    // Run the model, parallelizing the batch index only on the GPU
+    // Run the model, parallelizing the batch index only on the GPU.
+    // The entire model runs in a single GPU kernel.
-    // Outputs are in GPU device memory, adn the output real2d array is created, allocated, and populated for you real2d outputs = model.batch_parallel( inputs );
+    // The output real2d array is created, allocated, and populated for you.
+    // It exists in GPU device memory. real2d outputs = model.batch_parallel( inputs );

     // Do whatever you want with the model outputs here